Beware of these Property Defects – Repairs can be EXPENSIVE!

 WETT Certified Inspections

 If you use a wood burning appliance in your home, such as a wood stove, wood-fired furnace, pellet stove or wood-burning fireplace, and never had it WETT inspected, you should arrange for a WETT inspection for the safety of you and your family.
-Most insurance companies will also require you to obtain a WETT inspection on a new installation, on an existing installation that has undergone a modification, or when you purchase a home equipped with a wood burning appliance.
+Most insurance companies will also require you to obtain a WETT Certified Inspection on a new installation, on an existing installation that has undergone a modification, or when you purchase a home equipped with a wood burning appliance.

 Building permits are required for just about any renovation project.
 When you buy a home which has had work done without a building permit you are assuming responsibility for any deficiencies that may exist.
 Plumbing and electrical systems were installed without proper inspection prior to enclosing work.
 Any structural change requires a design and a building permit.
 Protect yourself and your investment by having a professional home inspection prior to purchasing property.

 The steel beam supported on concrete column is improperly installed.
 This should have been observed prior to occupancy permit being issued by City Building Department.
 This unsafe condition would have continued until possible failure of support except for detection during home inspection.